moj-analytical-services/IntroRTraining/Intro_markdown.md

   dplyr::count(REGION, GENDER)
 ```

 It is important to pay attention to the way in which the data have been grouped.
-The regional_gender_average dataset is currently grouped by REGION and GENDER.
-If we run it through `summarise` as is, then the result will be grouped by the first grouping variable, which in this case is REGION:
+The `regional_gender_average` dataset is currently grouped by `REGION` and `GENDER`.
+If we run it through `summarise()` as is, then the result will be grouped by the first grouping variable, which in this case is `REGION`:

 ```r